alteca/Linked-DocRED/baseline/README.md

 * [ATLOP](atlop/) [[2]](#cite-2) (Relation Extraction),
 * [Entity-Linking](entity-linking/).

 *Warning: Each module has its own Python version and environment.
-The user shall install each environment separately.*
+The user should install each environment separately.*

 ## References